robincornett/display-featured-image-genesis/readme.txt

 = The backstretch image is a little too tall. =

 If you do not want the height of the backstretch image to be quite the height of the user's window, you can reduce it by just a hair.
-Go to Settings > Media and change the 'Height' number from the default of 0.
+Go to Genesis > Display Featured Image for Genesis Settings and change the 'Height' number from the default of 0.
 The higher this number is, the shorter your image will be.
 Feel free to experiment, as no images are harmed by changing this number.

 Additionally/alternatively, you could set a max-height for the backstretch image area via css: